soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/retention-policies.md

 A single retention policy can easily apply to an entire organization and locations across Office 365, including Exchange Online, SharePoint Online, OneDrive for Business, and Office 365 groups.
 If you need to retain or delete content anywhere in Office 365, we recommend that you use a retention policy.
 (You can also use labels with retention settings - for more information, see [Overview of labels](labels.md).)

 There are several other features that have previously been used to retain or delete content in Office 365.
 These are listed below.
-These features will continue to work side by side with retention policies and labels created in the Security &amp; Compliance Center.
+These features will continue to work side by side with retention policies and retention labels.
 But moving forward, for data governance, we recommend that you use a retention policy or labels instead of all of these features.
 A retention policy is the only feature that can both retain and delete content across Office 365.

 ### Exchange Online